aaroncouts/gametimewatch/README.md

 # gametimewatch

 ## Background
-This project is based on the GCE Gametime Watch from 1981, designed by Tom Sloper.
+This project is based on the GCE Game Time Watch from 1981, designed by Tom Sloper.

 ### Some videos on the watch:
 - [Brief demonstration of all four games](https://www.youtube.com/watch?v=-Bf1ShRP0sU&pp=ygUVZ2NlICJnYW1lIHRpbWUiIHdhdGNo)